mvolkmann/Cuis-Smalltalk-LambdaCalculus/README.md

 num value: (add value: two :: value: three) :: print. "prints 5"
 ```

-All the unit tests are defined in the `LCTests` class
+All the unit tests are defined in the `LCTests` class.
-and they can be executed by opening a "SUnit Test Runner" window.
+They can be executed by opening a "SUnit Test Runner" window.